Muna (band): 2020–2024: Record label change and Muna

 In March 2023, Muna performed to a sold-out crowd of 15,000 people at the closing ceremony of WorldPride Sydney, alongside Ava Max and Kim Petras.
 Later that month, Muna was an opening act on selected Australian dates of Lorde's Solar Power Tour.
 In April 2023, the band performed their first set at Coachella.
 Shortly after, Muna released a new single, "One That Got Away", alongside a music video inspired by a "criminal underworld".
 Muna was also an opening act on selected June through July 2023 US dates of Taylor Swift's The Eras Tour.
 Muna wrapped up the last leg of their Life's So Fun Tour in October 2023 with two sold-out shows at the Greek Theatre in Los Angeles.
 In June 2024, the band released a live album of the performance, titled Live at The Greek Theatre in Los Angeles.
 During 2024, Katie Gavin worked on her debut solo album, What A Relief, still on Phoebe Bridgers' Saddest Factory Records label.
 In July, Muna appeared at the Pitchfork Music Festival, performing "Ironic" with Alanis Morissette.

+2026–present: Dancing on the Wall

+On February 10, 2026, the band announced their fourth album, Dancing on the Wall, and released the title track as its lead single.
+On March 17, they released the second single from the album, "So What".
+The album released on May 8, 2026.